donyd/AirportLister/README.md

-Code for the SitePoint article [﻿Vanilla Ajax without jQuery](http://www.sitepoint.com/guide-vanilla-ajax-without-jquery)
+Code for the SitePoint article [﻿Vanilla Ajax Without jQuery](http://www.sitepoint.com/guide-vanilla-ajax-without-jquery)

 You can run it with: